-The Convention on the Rights of the Child sets forth the full scope of child rights: civil, political, economic, social and cultural; and child rights, as all human rights, are indivisible, interdependent and interconnected.
-Therefore, equal attention should be given to all categories of rights and to all rights, including civil and political rights that are particularly neglected but equally central to what it means for children to be rights holders.
+The CRC sets forth the full scope of child rights: civil, political, economic, social and cultural; and child rights, as all human rights, are indivisible, interdependent and interconnected.
+Therefore, equal attention should be given to all categories of rights and to all rights, including civil and political rights that are particularly neglected and denied but equally central to what it means for children to be rights holders.
 The UN system should pro-actively safeguard the indivisibility of child rights and promote the realisation of all rights.
 As with adults, children have the right to be human rights defenders and to be protected when exercising this right.
 The UN system should empower and support the protection of child human rights defenders.